centrifugal/documentation/server/projects.md

 }
 ```

-Or the same using multiple projects
+Or the same using multiple projects syntax:

 ```javascript
 {